 Decorate and Serve

-- The easiest way to layer the cake is to layer the cake from frozen the day before you plan to serve it.
+- The easiest way to layer the pumpkin cake is to layer the cake from frozen the day before you plan to serve it.
 If serving the cake the same day you are layering it, use refrigerated cake layers instead of frozen.
 Fill each cake layer with ¼ inch of prepared cinnamon buttercream.
 An offset icing spatula (I use the small and medium-size on all my cakes) helps with this.
 I recommend frosting a thin crumb coat of buttercream on the outside of the cake which will catch all the crumby edges, then allow it to set up in the freezer for about 10 minutes until the buttercream is firm.
 Read more in my article: How to Bake and Layer Cakes Like a Pro: 5 Easy Steps.
 The Remaining cake scraps can be used for cake truffles if desired.

 - Frost the cake with a final coat of buttercream and decorate the cake with a prepared easy caramel drizzle and candy pumpkins, if desired.
 You can let the cake set up in the fridge, but remove it from the fridge 2-3 hours before serving so it can come back to room temperature (avoid warm temperatures).
-This cake has the best texture at room temperature.
+This pumpkin spice cake has the best texture at room temperature.
 Enjoy!

 - Read my article Instant Clearjel: a Magical Bakery Ingredient to see why I think this ingredient is worth having in your pantry.
 Instant Clearjel must always be whisked thoroughly with other dry ingredients before being added to wet ingredients to avoid clumping.
 I have tested this recipe with the following Instant Clearjel brands: Hoosier Hill Farm, Prepared Pantry, and Ingredion (Make sure what you purchase is labeled as "Instant."
 Cooktype Clearjel is a different product that does not work the same in cakes).